fbpx

 What can go wrong

 Protecting tubes, sheaths, and even thermowells, can fail due to corrosion or mechanical damage.
-Processes can go over temperature and exposure Installation Of Rare Metal Ceramic Sheath Thermocouplesthermoelements to higher than anticipated temperatures.
+Processes can go over temperature and exposure Installation of Rare Metal Ceramic Sheath Thermocouplesthermoelements to higher than anticipated temperatures.
 If a sensor controlling a process drifts low in its output, the process, in response to its controller, may as a result be forced to temperatures higher than intended.
 Base metal assemblies are vulnerable to attack by a few chemical agents.
 They can also be altered by unfavourable operating conditions.
 As supplied, noble metal thermocouple wire of good quality has very low impurity levels.
 Consequently, it is susceptible to the contamination that can affect its thermoelectric properties.
 Platinum is especially sensitive to the presence of free silicon, with which it can combine to form a eutectic alloy that will melt at or below normal service temperatures.
 High-purity insulators and protecting tubes for precious metal assemblies as well as careful attention to cleanliness in handling, are therefore essential to help prevent this occurring.

 Human error can be a contributing factor as well.
 Controls may be improperly set, connections may be improperly made, and inappropriate action in response to the operating conditions may be taken by mistake.
 Redundancy in instrumentation combined with training and responsibility are the usual means to combat these kinds of errors.